Medically reviewed by

-The Centers for Disease Control and Prevention (CDC) warn about a 2016 case of a newborn baby diagnosed with a case of late-onset Streptococcus agalactiae (GBS) bacteremia after the mother ingested her encapsulated placenta.
+The Centers for Disease Control and Prevention (CDC) warn about a 2016 case of a newborn baby diagnosed with a case of late-onset Streptococcus agalactiae or Group B streptococcus (GBS) bacteremia after the mother ingested her encapsulated placenta.
 The pathogen entered her body and was transmitted to her baby through her breastmilk.
 The company responsible for encapsulating her placenta did not screen for pathogens postpartum, which resulted in her newborn baby contracting a potentially life-threatening bacterial infection.

 During pregnancy, your placenta accumulates heavy metals, such as lead, mercury, and arsenic.
 These heavy metals are not removed during the placenta encapsulation process.
 The low doses of these heavy metals, when taken over a long period of time, can harm you and your baby.

 According to the Environmental Working Group (EWG), heavy metals may increase cancer risk, slow growth and development, and lead to issues in behavior and learning in babies.
 Heavy metals may also cause kidney and gastrointestinal damage, skin lesions, immune system dysfunction, vascular damage, and nervous system disorders.